Nodes

 Key Features:

-- Configure which AI models to use via
+- Configure multiple AI models via

-- Set system instructions and prompts
+parameter - Set system instructions and prompts with template variables

 - Control model parameters like temperature and max tokens